 - RICE questions and answers (U.S. EPA)

-- Initial Notification Form - Use EPA's sample form
+- Initial Notification of Applicability Status form (U.S. EPA) - use this sample form

-- Notification of Compliance Status Form - Use EPA's sample form
+- Notification of Compliance Status Report (U.S. EPA) - use this sample form

-- Non-Title 5 sources (i.e., those not needing a permit, or those holding a registration, capped, or state permit): Send the form to US EPA Region 5 in Chicago.
-The address is found on the last page of the form.
+- Non-Title 5 sources (i.e., those not needing a permit, or those with a registration, capped, or state permit): Send the form to US EPA Region 5 in Chicago at the address found on the last page of the form.

-- For Title 5 sources (major facilities): Send copies of the form to both the US EPA Region 5 in Chicago and the MPCA at:
+- Title 5 sources (major facilities): Send copies of the form to both the US EPA Region 5 in Chicago and the MPCA:

 Compliance Tracking Coordinator